-6. Use and Management of Hazardous Materials, fuels, solvents and petroleum products

-The use of any hazardous materials including pesticides, oils, fuels and petroleum products shall conform to the proper use recommendations of the product.
-Waste hazardous materials and their containers shall be disposed of in a manner approved by the contracting officer.
-A site management plan will be developed by the contractor if the operation involves the use of these materials to include estimated quantities to be consumed in the process, storage plans, spill control plans, and waste disposal practices to be followed.
+6. Use and Management of Hazardous Materials, fuels, solvents and petroleum products management plan will be developed by the contractor if the operation involves the use of these materials to include estimated quantities to be consumed in the process, storage plans, spill control plans, and waste disposal practices to be followed.
 This plan and the manner of management are subject to the approval of local authority responsible for safety, and waste management, and the contracting officer.